grace-notes/website/contents/topics/salvation-doctrines.md

 ---
-title: Salvation Doctrines
+title: "Salvation Doctrines"
-display_title: Salvation Doctrines
+pdf: "salvationdoctrines.pdf"
-description: Teaching about our union with Christ; and a listing, with verses, of more than 50 basic doctrines of the Bible which describe all that happens to a believer at the moment of salvation.
+description: "Salvation Doctrines - [PDF] Teaching about our union with Christ; and a listing, with verses, of more than 50 basic doctrines of the Bible which describe all that happens to a believer at the moment of salvation."
 template: lesson.jade
 ---